mashalumairniazi/CatPhotosApp/README.md

 # Project 1: CatPhotoApp - Responsive Web Design (FCC)

-This repository contains the completed code for the first project in the FreeCodeCamp "Responsive Web Design" course.
-The project showcases fundamental HTML and basic CSS principles by building a simple web page for a fictional cat photo application.
+##### This repository contains the completed code for the first project in the FreeCodeCamp "Responsive Web Design" course.

+The project showcases fundamental HTML by building a simple web page for a fictional cat photo application.

 ## Project Overview